 Other Database Choices

 There are several tools available for searching the Internet.
 Using a variety of tools is always a good rule of thumb when looking for information on the web.
-Google is a great resource but also try some of the other tools on the Library's Search the Web pages.
+Google is a great resource but also try some of the other tools on the Library's Web Search Tools pages.

 It is also very important to evaluate the information that you find on the web before you use it.